NDaruwalla/employee-tracker/README.md

   * Delete departments, roles, and employees (bonus)
   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department (bonus)
    ```
-  ## Acceptance Criteria (gif from Assignment README.md)
+  ## Acceptance Criteria
+   This following gif was provided in the assignment README.md file and it illustrates the acceptance criteria and shows how the application should work:

    ![Sample Employee Tracker Provided With Assignment](Assets/employee-tracker.gif)

   ## Tools
-  The tools used to create this application include: Visual Studio Code, Express.js, JavaScript, Git Bash ----
+  The tools used to create this application include: Visual Studio Code, Node.js, JavaScript, Git Bash, MySQL,

   ## Installation

   * [Node JS](https://nodejs.org/en/download/)
   * [MySQL](https://www.npmjs.com/package/mysql) NPM package used to connect to the MySQL database and perform queries
-  * [InquirerJs](https://www.npmjs.com/package/inquirer/v/0.2.3) NPM package used to interact with the user via the command-line
+  * [npm inquirer](https://www.npmjs.com/package/inquirer/v/0.2.3) NPM package used to interact with the user via the command-line
-  * [console.table](https://www.npmjs.com/package/console.table) used to print MySQL rows to the console.
+  * [npm console.table](https://www.npmjs.com/package/console.table) used to print MySQL rows to the console.
+  * [npm chalk](https://www.npmjs.com/package/chalk) used to style terminal strings into chalk-like art
+  * [npm figlet](https://www.npmjs.com/package/figlet) used to turn a string of text into ASCII Art
+  * [npm nodmon](https://www.npmjs.com/package/nodemon) automatically restarts the node application when file changes in the directory are detected
+  * [npm validator](https://www.npmjs.com/package/validator) is a library of string validators and sanitizers

   ## Use